-On the simple level, the Sages agreed that the light of the first and fourth days were really the same thing: while God created the luminaries on the first day, He only set them in their specific locations and orbits on the fourth day.
-This is in line with another opinion that God really created everything in one instant, on the first day, and on the subsequent “days” He simply put everything in its place.
-[For an explanation of this, see the Ramak’s (Rabbi Moshe Cordovero, 1522-1570) Pardes Rimonim 13:5.]
+On the simple level, the Sages agreed that the light of the First and Fourth Days were really the same thing: while God created the luminaries on the First Day, He only set them in their specific locations and orbits on the Fourth Day.
+This is in line with another opinion that God really created everything in one instant, on the First Day, and on the subsequent “days” He simply put everything in its place.
+(For an explanation of this, see Pardes Rimonim 13:5.)

-On a deeper level, as expounded by Rabbi Elazar and Rabbi Yaakov, the light of the first day was an entirely different entity.
-Unlike the familiar, physical light of the fourth day, the light of the first day was a special, mystical light which contained the power for one to see across the universe, through all of time and space.
-According to the Zohar, this is the special radiance of Creation, from which all things were fashioned (as we’ve written in the past).
+On a deeper level, as expounded by Rabbi Elazar and Rabbi Yakov, the light of the First Day was an entirely different entity.
+Unlike the familiar, physical light of the Fourth Day, the light of the First Day was a special, mystical light which contained the power for one to see across the universe, through all of time and space.
+According to the Zohar, this is the special radiance of Creation, from which all things were fashioned (see ‘The Big Bang and the Age of the Universe’ in Volume One of Garments of Light).
 This idea is already noted in the Midrash (Beresheet Rabbah 12:6) which adds that “the light with which God created the universe [was given] to Adam, and with it he stood and gazed from one end of the universe to the other.”

 This is the deeper meaning behind God’s first word to Adam and Eve after their fall: “Ayeka?”
 The term literally means “Where are you?” referring to the fact that Adam and Eve were hiding because they were ashamed.
 Of course, God knew exactly where they were.
 So what did He mean by Ayeka?